Hairballs are not the most pleasant part of being a cat parent, but they come up anywhere from once a year to once a week.

 Why do cats get hairballs?

 Cats sprout 60,000 hairs per square inch on their backs and about 120,000 hairs per square inch on their undersides.
 That means your cat is carrying around 40 million hairs—give or take a few million depending on the breed.

 It takes more than hair to make a hairball, though.
 Cats have spikes on their tongues to help hold prey in their mouths.
 These spikes also help them groom by pulling loose hair out of their bodies.
 Some of that hair gets swallowed where it mixes with goodies in the stomach to become a hairball.

 Can hairballs make cats sick?

-If your cat shows any of the above signs, contact your veterinarian and express your concern about your cat’s furball issues.
+* If your cat shows any of the above signs, contact your veterinarian and express your concern about your cat’s hairball issues.

-It might not be possible to eliminate hairballs, especially if you have a long-haired kitty, but you can help minimize their impact on your cat’s life and health.
-Try some of these remedies:
+Can you eliminate hairballs in cats?
+Probably not, especially if you have a long-haired kitty.
+You can, however, help reduce their impact on your cat’s life and health.
+To help prevent hairballs, try of these tactics:

 When is that hacking sound not a hairball?

-Again, it’s a good situation to discuss with your pet’s medical professional.
+* Again, you should always discuss excessive coughing, vomiting, or hairballs with your pet’s medical professional.